saisrikark/pproftoggle/README.md

 ## Description

 [pprof](https://github.com/google/pprof) is a tool to view resources used by go applications. <br>
-[pprof](https://github.com/google/pprof) can be run by hosting a http server and querying it to retrieve profling data. <br>
 pproftoggle provides ways to toggle the profiling without causing a restart to the application. <br>

 ## Features